Postgres roles and privileges

 • Roles that are not marked noinherit in their definition will be inherited by any user granted that role unless you explicitly mark the grant noinherit.
 This may make sense when you are looking at privileges that don't grant ownership, but if you are trying to ensure that you don't have unexpectedly-owned tables, you will want your ownership roles to have noinherit set or grant them noinherit.

-• It's worth noting that non-owning users with the createrole permission do not have the ability to directly set their roles to be any arbitrary role on the system.
+• Prior to version 16 It's worth noting that non-owning users with the createrole permission do not have the ability to directly set their roles to be any arbitrary role on the system.
 However, I've found nothing to prevent a user with createrole permission from granting itself any role on the system except superuser.
 Keep that in mind that these granting roles are potent.

 Role design